-While PoW guarantees that each network participant has performed a certain amount of work in order to receive a reward, Proof of Stake requires participants to prove that they are willing to guarantee the integrity of the blockchain by risking (or locking) a certain amount of cryptocurrency as proof of their good intentions.
+In contrast, Proof of Stake requires participants to prove that they are willing to guarantee the integrity of the blockchain by risking (or locking) a certain amount of cryptocurrency as proof of their legitimate participation in the network.

 Participants thus "stake" a certain amount of value (coins) in order to get the chance to verify a block of transactions.